10 Budget Categories That Belong in Your Plan

 In other words, this home budget category includes all your fun and entertainment.
 Enjoy it however you want to—you’ve earned it!

 10. Miscellaneous (5-10 percent)

-Your Budget Categories & Budget Percentages: Putting it All Together
+Your Budget Categories & Percentages: Putting it All Together

-Now that you’ve got a good idea of how to allocate your income based on standard budgeting categories, you’re ready to start building out your budgeting plan.
-Just remember: flexibility and customization are the keys to success.
+Now that you know how to allocate your income based on simple budget categories, you’re ready to start building out your own budgeting plan.

-In other words, if you try your new budget for a few months and find it’s not quite working, make adjustments, then make them again as often as needed until you’ve designed a budget that’s well-suited to your family’s needs.
-It will take some initial work, but the results—and the money you save over time—will be well worth the effort.
+If you try your new home budget for a few months and it’s not quite working, make small adjustments however you need to until you’ve designed a budget that works well for your own needs.
+It might take some initial work, but the results—and the money you save over time—will be well worth the effort.